dutangc/CASdatasets/man-md/eudirectlapse.md

 # European lapse dataset from the direct channel

+## Description

  The `eudirectlapse` dataset is based on one-year vehicle insurance renewal quotes for an unknown year and an unknown insurer.
 There are 23,060 policies.

 ```r
 data(eudirectlapse)